Raydium Review: Solana's DeFi Liquidity Mammoth

 RAY is the native token of the Raydium exchange which ranks 4th in TVL held across Solana.
 Currently, DeFi and its overall TVL are dwindling due to the bear market caused by macroeconomic factors.
 DeFi could see a significant uptick in user activity and interest by the time the next bull run rolls around, leading to a price increase of tokens whose protocols have survived during the bear market.

-Raydium and FTX or Binance fill two separate needs of crypto investors.
-While FTX/Binance are centralized and regulated exchanges, Raydium is a decentralised protocol that is unregulated.
-FTX/Binance might be more suitable for relatively risk-averse investors who don’t mind leaving their crypto on regulated exchanges.
-Raydium on the other hand might be more suitable for a more experienced and risk-hungry investor who cares about maintaining privacy.
+Raydium and Binance fill two separate needs of crypto investors.
+While Binance is a centralized and regulated exchange, Raydium is a decentralised protocol that is unregulated.
+Binance might be more suitable for relatively risk-averse investors who don’t mind leaving their crypto on regulated exchanges.
+Raydium, on the other hand, might be more suitable for a more experienced and risk-hungry investor who cares about maintaining privacy.